AA EODC/Surrender (Export Obligation Discharge Certificate)

 DGFT will ensure that the exporter complies with all the requirements, and thus only fully compliant individuals who can prove the exports were made will successfully register to EODC or submit.

-We assist exporters on whether they can be considered to apply to EODC or surrender any amount of their unused AA.
+We assist exporters in determining whether they can apply to EODC or surrender any unused AA.
 This would make sure that the application is in line with DGFT rules and requirements.

 We assist in completing the online DGFT application ensuring that all sections are duly filled and the relevant supporting details are uploaded appropriately so as to get faster approval.

-We check documents uploaded to make sure that they are correct in content and complete, and we also routinely report to DGFT to know the application status until the EODC is issued or the unused AA is effectively surrendered.
+We check the uploaded documents to ensure they are complete and correct in content, and we also routinely report to DGFT to track the application status until the EODC is issued or the unused AA is effectively surrendered.

 Once the EODC is issued or AA is surrendered we advise on proper record keeping and any other requirements of compliance leaving your export accounts in full compliance.

-We help to facilitate any questions, clarifications or concerns of DGFT when the process is being conducted such that approvals or surrenders may be done without any delays.
+We help facilitate any questions, clarifications, or concerns from DGFT during the process, so that approvals or surrenders can be completed without delay.

 A copy of the Advance Authorisation made to the exporter.